 Differentiate Between Convert Experiments

-Experiments come in six types: A/B, Split URL, Multivariate (MVT), Personalization, A/A and Multi-page (funnel) experiment.
+Experiments come in six types: A/B, Split URL, Multivariate (MVT), Deploy, A/A and Multi-page (funnel) experiment.
 They all are designed to prove a hypothesis on your (mobile) website or web app.

 A/A experiment tests the same original versions of a page (or pages) against each other.
 We make the empty variations in our system and we serve them to the visitors in a way to test the implementation.

 - Multi-page experiences allow you to link together variations of different pages.
 For example, visitors who saw the original version of Page 1 will also see the original version of Page 2, visitors who saw Variation 1 of Page 1 will also see Variation 1 of Page 2, and so on.
 This is particularly helpful for funnel testing.